mdatelle/portfolio/README.md

 This is the first version of my personal website [https://www.datelle.net](https://www.datelle.net).
 It's built with Next.js and styled using CSS modules.
-I wanted to keep this site as simple as possible, so I didn't use any CSS frameworks or libraries, although I did keep the pre-bundled Tailwind CSS dependency that came with Next.js.
+I wanted to keep this site as simple as possible, so I didn't use any CSS frameworks or libraries, although I did keep the pre-bundled Tailwind CSS dependency that came with Next.js as part of the project.
-The only other 3rd party dependencies are EmailJS and React Hook Form used for the contact form.

 This will be an ongoing project, and I'll be adding more features and content as time goes on.
 I'm also planning on adding a blog section to the site at some point.